 |1||I’ve worked in software development for 20 years, and I sometimes think that diversity will fade as a topic in tech.
 I mean, are we still talking about this?
 But, something always happens.

 Someone writes about the extreme sexism they experienced at a large and well known tech company.
-Or, someone else goes the opposite direction and writes a manifesto about why diversity in tech efforts are misguided.
+Or, someone who works at another large and well known tech company goes in the opposite direction and writes a manifesto about why diversity in tech efforts are misguided.
 No matter where you are on the spectrum between these two points of view, I think the topic of diversity is here to stay.
-And there are real problems.
+And, there are real problems.

 |2||Technology companies are overwhelmingly homogenous and lack the balance you would expect based on the overall population.

-Also, benefits like pay and promotions are unequally distributed and, in fact, trend towards the dominant demographic.
+Also, benefits like pay, promotions, and positions of power are unequally distributed and, in fact, trend towards the dominant demographic.

 However, I believe that Leonard Nimoy provided a model for how we can address this problem.
 Notice that Nimoy didn’t wait for Paramount to create a Diversity Program nor did he wait for a better salary policy to be handed down from his superiors.
-Nimoy acted based on his beliefs of what was right.
+Nimoy acted based on what he thought was the right thing to do.
 Nimoy lent Nichols, a fellow artist, the privilege that he had as a male actor and helped her participate in the financial benefits of his gender privilege.
-And I think that there are a lot of Leonard Nimoy’s in this audience.
-And I also think there are other ways to lend privilege to make technology a more diverse and more inclusive industry.
+And I think that there are a lot of Leonard Nimoys in this audience.
+And, I also think there are other ways to lend privilege to make technology a more diverse and more inclusive industry.